-The sense of spatial presence seems to be most favoured in the three-dimensional mapping method (Fig. 21).
-Among the two-dimensional content representation methods, video again scores highest.
-Although the range of most of the fusion estimates is noticeably lower than for video, the averages for both are very similar (17.61 and 17.69 respectively).
-The lowest-scoring method in this category is the clipping method, although its average (16.72) is not far behind the latter two.
+The sense of spatial presence seems to be most favoured in the three-dimensional mapping method (Fig. 23).
+Among the two-dimensional methods, sequential transition again scores the highest.
+Although the range of most of the blending estimates is noticeably lower than for sequential transition, the averages for both are very similar (17.61 and 17.69, respectively).
+The lowest-scoring method in this category is the clipping method, although the average (16.72) is not far behind the latter two.